carloFanc/Agent-Oriented-Software-Engineering/README.md

-# Agent-Oriented-Software-Engineering
+# Agent-Oriented-Software-Engineering Project
-The goal of this assignment consists of designing the management of an au- tonomous warehouse, where drones and robots are employed to retrieve, move and deliver packages (represented as boxes, in our case).
+The goal of this assignment consists of designing the management of an autonomous warehouse using UNITY Prolog, where drones and robots are employed to retrieve, move and deliver packages (represented as boxes, in our case).

 ![uno](https://user-images.githubusercontent.com/18367371/108044669-da722c00-7042-11eb-870d-98cb47cdf6b4.PNG)